What is rectal cancer?

 - Our team has published many

-According to research conducted at Dana-Farber/Brigham and Women's Cancer Center, 70 to 80 percent of rectal cancer cases may be prevented through exercise, weight control, limiting alcohol consumption, and taking aspirin and vitamin D. Learn more about the importance of
+According to research conducted at Dana-Farber Brigham Cancer Center, 70 to 80 percent of rectal cancer cases may be prevented through exercise, weight control, limiting alcohol consumption, and taking aspirin and vitamin D. Learn more about

 good nutrition in cancer prevention and for cancer patients and survivors.